 The client module is declared in the META-INF/application.xml file of the EAR using a <java> tag.
-See "Enterprise Application Deployment Descriptor Elements" in Developing Applications with WebLogic Server.
+See "Enterprise Application Deployment Descriptor Elements" in Oracle Fusion Middleware Developing Applications for Oracle WebLogic Server.

-Note: The < java> tag is often confused to be a declaration of Java code that can be used by the server-side modules.
+Note: The <java> tag is often confused to be a declaration of Java code that can be used by the server-side modules.
 This is not its purpose, it is used to declare client-side code that runs outside of the server-side container.

 A client module is basically a JAR file containing a special deployment descriptor named META-INF/application-client.xml.
 This client JAR file also contains a Main-Class entry in its META-INF/MANIFEST.MF file to specify the entry point for the program.
-For more information on the application-client.xml file, see "Client Application Deployment Descriptor Elements" on page A-1.
+For more information on the application-client.xml file, see Appendix A, "Client Application Deployment Descriptor Elements."

-Extracting a Client Application
+4.3.1 Extracting a Client Application